chocolatey/choco-wiki/FeaturesAgentService.md

 * No one at Chocolatey Software could even tell you what the password is for a particular machine without local access.

 See [FAQ](#faq) below for more discussion on security aspects.

+##### Chocolatey Agent Service Windows Account Considerations

+* Windows Account (required, defaults to `ChocolateyLocalAdmin`)
+   * The Chocolatey Agent Service requires ***an*** administrative account, whether that is a domain account or a local account - it just needs to be a local admin (a member of the Administrators group).
+   * The agent service doesn't specifically require the `ChocolateyLocalAdmin` account, any Windows account can be used.
+The `ChocolateyLocalAdmin` is used as the default if one is not specified.
+   * Upon use of an account during installation, it will make that account a member of the Administrators account.
+   * The account used will also be granted LogonAsService and LogonAsBatch privileges.
+* Managed Password (optional, default)
+   * When the `ChocolateyLocalAdmin` account is used, it generates a managed password that is different on every machine, 32 characters long, meets complexity requirements, and basically very strong.
+   * To determine the managed password, it would take access to the box and someone from Chocolatey Software who has access to the algorithm used to generate the password (more information in the FAQs below).
+* Rotating/Updating Passwords
+   * If a different account with a rotating password is used, the service will need to be updated with the new credentials and restarted soon after changing that password.
+   * The managed password is not currently updated/rotated, but it is something we are looking at how best to implement.

 ##### Command Customization Consideration